 A programmable thermostat can save you up to $150 per year in energy costs, but statistics show that most people with programmable thermostats don’t get this benefit because they have not programmed them properly.
 So if you have not yet adjusted the winter settings for your programmable thermostat, you should take a minute now to update them.
 And if you are not sure (or don’t remember) how to do this, then you can usually find online the toll-free phone number for most manufacturers, who can walk you through how to do this.
 For those of you who don’t have a programmable thermostat, then December is a good time to consider getting one.

 5. BACKFLUSH YOUR WATER HEATER

 And finally, with the weather getting colder outside during December, this means that your water heater has to work harder (since the water coming into your home will be colder).
 So December is a good month to remember to backflush your water heater, which will help it to maintain its energy efficiency and extend its useful life.
 Backflushing involves draining a few gallons of water from the bottom of your water heater.
 You need to be very CAREFUL doing this, as the water will be scalding hot.
-If you are unsure how to do this task, then you should hire a professional.
-You can find out more about backflushing you water heater in our article The Importance of Requesting a Water Heater 'BackFlush' .
+If you are unsure of how to do this task, then you should hire a professional.
+You can find out more about backflushing your water heater in our article: The Importance of Requesting a Water Heater 'BackFlush'.